-So then it was my turn… Inspiring was a word constantly used about Jen, she really did inspire so many to approach life with a “can-do” attitude.
-So I decided I would start running to raise even more for Penny Brohn UK.
-I told Jen of my plans to take part in three different events within a month (2 half marathons and a 10k mud run) Again, she was very excited about how much we could raise.
+So then it was my turn!
+Inspiring was a word constantly used about Jen, she really did inspire so many to approach life with a 'can-do' attitude.
+I decided I would start running to raise even more for Penny Brohn UK.
+I told Jen of my plans to take part in three different events within a month (two half marathons and a 10k mud run).
+Again, she was very excited about how much we could raise.
 These events took place in spring 2015.

 Finding our ‘Jenergy’

 Jen passed away on 5 December 2014.
 She didn't get to see me or her brave sister Nicki cross the finish line in our first ever half marathons but she was laughing - no doubt - at the craziness of us both running.
 Inspirational in her life, inspirational in death, Jen's legacy helped us raise another staggering amount of £4,600!

 Then came the big one for me.
 In April 2016, it was my turn to run the London Marathon.
 I was extremely grateful to Penny Brohn UK for offering me one of their limited places and another chance to raise money.
 I was also extremely scared.
 But we had coined a phrase the previous year....we had to just find our inner ‘Jenergy’ to get us through the challenging training and each event.
 And that's exactly what I did; completing my first marathon and raising a further £2,600.